If you are looking for the best way to tie your content and SEO strategy together content clusters are the best way to see impactful results.

+There are three different areas within marketing funnels that may influence your keyword research and cluster content.
 As mentioned above, informational keywords are most often top of funnel keywords because they indicate the user is earlier on in the buying cycle.
-As you move to the bottom of the funnel you will find people are searching around more transaction keywords are they are closer to making a decision.
+As you move to the bottom of the funnel you will find people are searching around more transaction keywords as they are closer to making a decision.

 How To Pick Topics For Your Content Cluster

+Never done topic clustering before?
+Don’t worry, developing a content strategy is really quite simple once you understand the foundation.
 One of the most important parts of the content cluster strategy is picking the right topics to build your cluster around.
-One of the first places you should start your transactional pages.
-These are the money-making pages of your website making them priority number one for your content clusters.
+One of the first places you should start is with your transactional pages.
+These are the money-making pages of your website, making them priority number one for your content clusters.
 There are two reasons for this:

 First, you want to build out content that is informative, but ties directly into your product or service offering.
 It’s important to make sure the top of funnel traffic you are bringing into your site organically is as relevant as possible.
 If you stray too far from what your target audience is interested in you’ll have a harder time pushing these users through the funnel and building up a relationship with them.